 How To Groom A German Shepherd

 Originally, German Shepherds were bred to herd flocks of sheep and other livestock in the harsh climates of the mountainous regions of Germany and the surrounding countries.
-This breed has a medium length double coat that protects the dog from rain, snow, and other inclement weather.
+This breed has a medium-length double coat that protects the dog from rain, snow, and other inclement weather.
 Their coats are also resistant to picking up dirt and burrs.
-There are some that are shorthaired or longhaired but most common is the medium-haired German Shepherd.
+There are some that are shorthaired or longhaired, but the most common is the medium-haired German Shepherd.

-It is important to invest in a good vacuum cleaner for you to vacuum their hair off your furniture and other belongings.
-Also, it is a good idea to invest in a good grooming brush, for which to brush your German Shepherd many times a week to help keep the shedding to a minimum.
+It is important to invest in a good vacuum cleaner for you to vacuum the hair off your furniture and other belongings.
+Also, it is a good idea to invest in a good grooming brush, which you can brush your German Shepherd many times a week to help keep the shedding to a minimum.

 RECOMMENDED READ: How To Stop Dogs From Shedding 101 – A Step-By-Step Video Guide

 Like their wooly wolf ancestors, these dogs have two types of coats to their fur.
-The double coat of the German Shepherd consists of a guard coat, which has the longer thicker guard hairs, and the undercoat of softer, more wooly and downy like hairs.
+The double coat of the German Shepherd consists of a guard coat, which has longer, thicker guard hairs and the undercoat of softer, more wooly, and downy-like hairs.
 It is the guard coat that protects them from the weather and their undercoat that helps with regulating their temperature.

 At least once a month, your dog should have his nails trimmed, especially if they are kept mostly inside.
-This is because if he is not allowed to go out very often, then his nails are not being worn down naturally and the excess nail needs to be cut off.
-Also, it will cut down on that annoying click, click, click when your German Shepherd walks across tile or linoleum.
+This is because if he is not allowed to go out very often, then his nails are not being worn down naturally, and the excess nail need to be cut off.
+Also, it will cut down on that annoying click, click, click when your German Shepherd walks across a tile or linoleum.

-If nails become too long this can cause them to crack or break.
-Even worse is having them get caught on something and rip off, which will mean a trip to the vet to get stitches at the very least.
+If nails become too long, they can crack or break.
+Even worse is having them get caught on something and rip off, which will mean a trip to the vet to get stitches, at the very least.
 With some easy preventative care, you can keep your Fido healthy and happy.